davdavid29/Trainings-and-Certifications/README.md

 	-	Surprising Areas Like Code Debugging, Translation, & Summarizing Long Documents You Need To Read.
 	-	Use ChatGPT To Educate Yourself In Soft Skills & Hard Skills.
 Virtually No Limit.
 	-	Demo Of Many Ways You Can Use ChatGPT At Work Plus Some Personal Ways You Can Use It As Well.
+-	[**Philippine Data Privacy Act of 2012 (PDPA) and the UK General Data Protection Regulation (UK GDPR)**](https://www.udemy.com/certificate/UC-56a003ec-de59-447b-9bd2-f110b0b7ae1c/) by Udemy (Sept 2023) - This course gives employees an overview of two (2) regulations in Data Privacy namely the  **Philippine Data Privacy Act of 2012 (PDPA) and the UK General Data Protection Regulation (UK GDPR)**.
+The course will cover the following topics:
+	-	The definition of personal information
+	-	The types of personal information that are protected under the PDPA and UK GDPR
+	-	The principles of data privacy
+	-	The rights of data subjects
+	-	The obligations of organizations that process personal information
+	-	The penalties for violating the PDPA and UK GDPR

 ## Passed Certifications